TropicSapling/de-sketch/README.md

 # de-sketch
 ![Sketch](DE%20sketch%20-%20desktop.png)

-Sketch of how my ideal Desktop Environment would look like.
+Sketch of how my ideal Desktop Environment layout would look like.
 Created using Figma.

 Note that the backgrounds and most of the icons are just placeholders and not my own.